 - How a GPO like Una makes money

-As previously mentioned, the first group purchasing organization was established in the healthcare industry in 1910 as a way for hospitals and clinics to save money on supplies and medications.
-The GPO negotiates the prices of these items, among other things, on behalf of the healthcare provider.
-At first, the number of GPOs grew slowly with only about 10 established by 1962.
-This number increased to around 40 by 1974 as growth was stimulated by Medicare and Medicaid.
+The first group purchasing organization was established in the healthcare industry in 1910 as a way for hospitals and clinics to save money on supplies and medications.
+The healthcare GPO negotiates the prices of these items, among other things, on behalf of the healthcare provider.
+At first, the number of GPOs grew slowly, increasing over time thanks to the establishments of Medicare and Medicaid.

-After growing in popularity in the healthcare industry, the GPO model caught on in other verticals as well, including the business, hospitality, dental and veterinarian segments.
+After growing in popularity within the healthcare industry, the GPO model caught on in other verticals as well, including the business, hospitality, dental and veterinarian segments.

 Horizontal GPOs are great at reducing procurement costs by combining the demand for non-strategic, indirect spend on supplies and services of a broad spectrum of industries and trades.
 As a result, the consolidation of purchasing power and the GPO’s ability to establish contracts achieves preferred pricing, terms, and service standards for their members.

 See how some private sector businesses found success by partnering with Una:

 The concept of group purchasing and working with a group purchasing organization sounds appealing but what are the fees associated with joining a GPO?
 Will you end up paying to save?
 How do GPOs make money?